 Q: How do I qualify for Early College?

-A: You must be at least 16 years of age and receive approval from your high school counselor or administrator by completing a Permission to Enroll form.
+A: To qualify for Early College, you need to be at least 16 years of age and you must receive approval from your high school counselor or administrator by completing a Permission to Enroll form.
+This individual will help you decide if you are ready and if the NHTI Early College options are a good fit for you.
 Home School students must provide documentation that supports your capability to do college level work.
-The college reserves the right to request students identified as home schooled take the Accuplacer assessment to determine appropriate course placement.
+The college reserves the right to request that those students identified as home school take the Accuplacer assessment to assist in determining appropriate course placement.

 Q: How much will it cost me?

-A: $315 per 3-credit course and $420 for a 4-credit course.
-This is 50% off tuition!
-You must be prepared to pay for your own books and/or materials and are also responsible for your own transportation.
+A: The cost to take a course at NHTI through the Early College program is set at 50% the NH Resident tuition rate.
+This is means you pay ½ the cost of tuition!
+You must be prepared to pay for your own books and/or materials and are also responsible for your own transportation to the college.

 Q: Can I receive financial aid or have a payment plan for Early College, books or materials?